When to use COM Mode: Production Sites

 Debugging

-If you have a persistant problem in one of your application, running in file mode or running through the Visual FoxPro IDE even with source code can provide better insight into the application as you can stop operation and potentially attach a debugger.
+If you have a persistent problem in one of your application, running in file mode or running through the Visual FoxPro IDE even with source code can provide better insight into the application as you can stop operation and potentially attach a debugger.

 Scale over many Machines